ash-kick/event-pop-app/README.md

-# event-pop-app

-# springboard-capstone-project
+# EventPop App

+# Springboard Capstone Project Requirements & Details

-Capstone project for springboard bootcamp.
+Below are required items for the capstone project for springboard bootcamp.
+For more formal app details see above context.

-## Capstone project details & proposal (questions from bootcamp project)-- idea 3: event recommendation app (EventPop)
+## Capstone project details & proposal

+Questions from bootcamp project -- Going with idea 3: event recommendation app (EventPop)

 1. What tech stack will you use for your final project?